 In 212 A.D., Roman Emperor Caracalla issued a declaration named – wait for it – the Edict of Caracalla (imagine that).
-The Edict granted citizenship to all free men within the Roman Empire.
+The Edict granted Roman citizenship to all free men within the Roman Empire.
 At the same time, all free women were given rights equal to those that Roman women enjoyed.

 This was a sweeping change for its day.
-Roman citizenship was a treasured status available only to select men.
+This ancient citizenship was a treasured status available only to select men.
 Women enjoyed limited rights, while the rest of society enjoyed little protection or national identity.
 Before Caracalla’s edict, only residents of Italia – most of modern-day Italy – and a few Roman Colonies held Roman citizenship status.

 There was a definite pecking order with multiple “castes” below full citizenship, with various parts of the Roman Empire holding different statuses.

 You might think Caracalla would be a respected leader in the Roman Empire.

 But as is usually the case when the government holds out a hand, the reason for Caracalla’s action was not generosity but political calculation.

 You see, Caracalla was the worst kind of tyrant.
 When his father died in battle one year before his famous edict, the Roman troops appointed him and his brother co-emperors.
 However, the two clashed and debated dividing up the empire, drawing lines in the sand the way two-year-olds divide a playroom so no one else gets to play with their toys.

 If it weren’t for the Caracalla’s mother stepping in, the two would have plunged the empire into chaos.